Eleftheria-99/e-tickets/README.md

 # e-tickets
-System for electronic tickets, no use of a database
+System for electronic tickets

-This is my first java project for Uni in 3rd Semester.
+This is my first java project for Uni.
+I developed it in my 3rd Semester, when I started learnign Java.
+It is written in Java and it is simple without any save option at the moment.